codesoap/erss/README.md

 4. `make install` to install erss (if you just want the binaries do `make all`)

-To uninstall ytools call `make uninstall`.
+To uninstall erss call `make uninstall`.

 # To think about
 - `rss-sort-by-date` (for example to reorder a file after multiple calls